longy2k/obsidian-bmo-chatbot/README.md

 Two methods:

 - Obsidian Community plugins (currently in review):
-  1. Search for "Obsidian-Chatbot" in the Obsidian Community plugins.
+  1. Search for "BMO Chatbot" in the Obsidian Community plugins.
-  2. Enable "Obsidian-Chatbot"
+  2. Enable "BMO Chatbot" in the settings.

 - To activate the plugin from this repo, please follow these steps: